 Modern AI platforms can research prospects using multiple data sources, personalize outreach at scale, respond to inbound inquiries within seconds, qualify leads based on conversation patterns, and hand off warm opportunities to closers.
 They work 24/7, never forget to follow up, and improve their performance over time.

-Companies using AI for lead qualification report 40-60% reductions in cost per qualified lead while maintaining or improving lead quality.
+Companies using AI for lead qualification report 60-80% reductions in cost per qualified lead while maintaining or improving lead quality (MarketsandMarkets, 2025).
 The economics are compelling and getting better.

 The speed advantage alone changes everything.
-When an AI can respond to an inbound inquiry in under 60 seconds versus the average SDR response time of 47 hours, contact rates multiply.
+When an AI can respond to an inbound inquiry in under 60 seconds versus the average SDR response time of 42-47 hours (Lead Connect / ServiceBell, 2024-25), contact rates multiply.
+MIT research found that responding within 5 minutes makes you 21x more likely to qualify a lead than responding at 30 minutes.
 When follow-up happens automatically and persistently, leads that would have gone cold convert instead.

 What AI Cannot Do (Yet)